Risk management

 The system has the following elements:

-- Analysis and assessment of these risks, both within each business or corporate area and considering their combined impact on the Group, promoting the use of common criteria for measurement, control and quantification.
+- The analysis and evaluation of such risks, both within each business or corporate area and taking into account their combined effect on the Group’s companies as a whole, for which purpose the use of common risk measurement, control and quantification standards will be promoted.

-- Development of due diligence, control and monitoring systems to ensure compliance with the Guidelines.
+- The development of due diligence, control and monitoring systems for compliance with guidelines.

-- Establishment of a framework of guidelines, limits and risk indicators, together with the corresponding mechanisms for their approval and implementation.
-These define and review the risk appetite in relation to specific risks affecting Group companies, are approved by the Company’s Board of Directors and, where appropriate, by other Group companies in accordance with the Foundations, and are reviewed at least annually.
+- The establishment of a structure of risk guidelines, limits and indicators, together with the corresponding mechanisms for their approval and implementation, which review and establish the risk appetite in relation to specific risks affecting Group companies, are approved by the Company’s Board of Directors and, where appropriate, by other Group companies in accordance with the Foundations, and are reviewed at least annually.

-- Continuous assessment of the suitability and efficiency of the System and of best practices for possible incorporation into the model.
+- The ongoing evaluation of the suitability and efficiency of applying the system and of best practices and recommendations for eventual inclusion thereof in the model.

-- Implementation of information systems and internal control mechanisms to monitor and manage risks.
+- The implementation of internal control and information systems to control and manage risks.

-Annually reviews and approves, through the foundations and guidelines, the risk appetite accepted annually, both at the group level and at the level of each of the main businesses and corporate functions, both qualitatively and quantitatively.
-It also does so in accordance with the objectives set out in the multi-year plan and the corresponding annual budgets.
+Annually reviewing and approving the accepted risk appetite through the foundations and guidelines, both at the Group level and at the level of each of the main businesses and corporate functions, both qualitatively and quantitatively.
+It also does so in accordance with the objectives set out in the multi-year investment plan and the corresponding annual budgets.
 It also regularly monitors risks.

 Find out more about the Board of DirectorsThe Company's Audit and Risk Supervision Committee (ARSC)

-The Board of Directors is supported by this advisory body, which oversees and reports on the effectiveness of the System.
-It is supported by the Company’s Internal Audit and Risk Division and works in coordination with the audit and compliance committees of the subholding companies.
+The Board of Directors is supported by this advisory body, which monitors and reports upon the effectiveness of the System with the support of the Company’s Internal Audit and Risk Division, and works in coordination with the audit and compliance committees of the subholding companies.

-Learn more about the committeeSubholdings and head of business companies
+Learn more about the committeeCountry subholding companies and head companies

-The governing bodies of the business head companies must approve the specific risk limits applicable to each of the guidelines and risk limits approved by the subholding companies and implement the necessary control systems to ensure compliance.
+The the management decision-making bodies of the head companies must approve the specific risk limits applicable to each of the guidelines and risk limits approved by the subholding companies and implement the necessary control systems to ensure compliance.

 Learn more about Corporate StructureInternal Audit and Risk Division